JorisvD01/Discordbot-Impersonate/README.md

 # Discordbot-Impersonate-script
- Send a message as if it came from a different user
+ Send a message from the bot with the username and profile picture of a different user

 # Start using the bot